Skip to main content

 def voltage_to_ph(self, voltage: float) -> float:

-return self.predict(voltage)
+return self.y_to_x(voltage)

 def ph_to_voltage(self, ph: float) -> float:

-return self.ipredict(ph)
+return self.x_to_y(ph)

-Creating a new protocol for an existing device
+(Optional) Creating a new protocol for an existing device

 Define a CalibrationProtocol subclass that will hold metadata for your protocol.
 It should have a run method that returns a calibration (a subclass of CalibrationBase - see above).

-from pioreactor.calibration import CalibrationProtocol
+from pioreactor.calibrations import CalibrationProtocol

 from pioreactor.utils.timing import current_utc_datetime